Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 • Legal Safeguards: Strengthen laws to protect IP developed by Australian entities.

-• Standardised Agreements: Develop template contracts that ensure fair IP sharing between primes and SMEs.
+• Standardised Agreements: Develop template contracts that ensure fair IP sharing between Primes and SMEs.

 • Dispute Resolution Mechanisms: Establish clear processes for resolving IP-related conflicts.